Bruces1998/digital_marketing_simulator_flask_and_angular/README.md

 # Digital Marketing Simulator
-This is a full stack Project created by [Nupoor Dode](https://github.com/NupoorD) and [Aniket Singh](https://github.com/Bruces1998) as a part of their BE Project Angular, Gojs for frontend and Flask, Sqlite for backend.
+This is a full stack Project created by [Nupoor Dode](https://github.com/NupoorD) and [Aniket Singh](https://github.com/Bruces1998) as a part of their BE Project.
+It uses Angular, Gojs for frontend and Flask, Sqlite for backend.

 ## How to run it?
 1. Install the repository in your local machine.